 Of course, spouses take responsibility for each other.
-Of course, they have to make a conscious investment in nurturing the relationship.
+Of course, they must make a conscious investment in nurturing the relationship.
 But all of this must stand on the foundation of God’s grace.

 God’s Word is the Counselor of Marriage

-Therefore, when we talk about marriage, let us remember once again what Jesus says: The world will pass away, but my words will not pass away.
+Therefore, when we talk about marriage, let us remember what Jesus says: The world will pass away, but my words will not pass away.
 (Luke 21:33)

-God’s Word will always remain as an objective guide in all areas of life.
+God’s Word will always remain an objective guide in all areas of life.